Skip to main content

 Let's look at it differently.

-During sprint planning team has prepared below sprint backlog.
+During sprint planning, the team has prepared the following sprint backlog.

 Sprint Board

-What it reflects?
+What does it reflect?
 There are tasks, but those tasks are skills-based and not component-based.
-Isn't it a wrong way of creating sub-tasks?
+Isn't this the wrong way to create sub-tasks?
 If not?
-Then read the below situation.
+Then read the situation below.

-Assume Alex (coder) and Martha (tester) working on these three stories.
+Assume Alex (coder) and Martha (tester) are working on these three stories.

 Many people asked me what's wrong if Alex starts working on the coding part of story 2.
-Let's see the below situation.
+Let's see the situation below.

-Alex completed coding of 1st story and started coding 2nd story.
+Alex completed coding the first story and started coding the second story.
 Martha found a bug in story 1, so what does she have to do?
-She reached out to Alex and wanted to discuss it, but Alex is busy and asked her to come later.
+She reached out to Alex to discuss it, but Alex was busy and asked her to come later.

 What will Martha do next?
 Most likely, she will open a bug tracking tool and log a newly found bug over there.
 Is it good?
 No, but why Not?
-I will write about bug logging challenges separately, but focus on other aspects of it for now.
+I will write about bug logging challenges separately, but for now, I will focus on other aspects of it.

-Alex is done with the coding of Story 2 and started looking into bugs that were logged by Martha.
-He identified the root cause of a bug and framework level code changes needed to fix it.
+Alex has completed coding Story 2 and is now investigating bugs logged by Martha.
+He identified the root cause of a bug and framework-level code changes needed to fix it.
 But that will also impact the code that he has just completed for story 2.

 What will Alex do?
 If he changes whatever is needed to fix at the root, it will generate rework and delay delivery.
-Another option is a shortcut to fix the bug (patchwork), so it should not impact the 2nd story code.
+Another option is to use a shortcut to fix the bug (patchwork), which should not impact the 2nd story code.

 The majority of time coders choose 2nd option because coders are very emotional about their code (just kidding).
 There are multiple reasons for selecting the 2nd option, but the result will be "Technical Debt."